noahweasley/SMD-Desktop/README.md

 #### Installing the tools

-There are a few VS Code extensions used in the development of S.M.D namely:
+In the development of S.M.D, a few VS Code extensions are used, namely:

 - Prettier formatter (esbenp.prettier-vscode)